LieselThuriot/dotnet-openapi-generator/readme.md

   --stringbuilder-pool-size          (Default: 50) StringBuilder pool size for building query params.
 If 0, a simple string concat is used instead

   --oauth-type                       (Default: None) Includes an OAuth Client.
-Can be ClientCredentials, TokenExchange or CachedTokenExchange
+Can be ClientCredentials, ClientCredentialsWithCertificate, TokenExchange or CachedTokenExchange

   --oauth-client-credential-style    (Default: PostBody) When including an OAuth Client, we can either pass values in the body or as a basic auth header.
 Can be PostBody or AuthorizationHeader